Guybrush Threepwood: Appearances

-Guybrush appears in Star Wars: The Force Unleashed II as "Guybrush Threepkiller" – a playable skin for Starkiller.
 In Indiana Jones and the Infernal Machine, Guybrush can be accessed as a playable character via a cheat code; in addition, a secret room hidden in the game's final level temporarily transforms the player into Guybrush.

-Guybrush is mentioned in Sea of Thieves in journals aboard a wrecked ship.
+Guybrush also appears in Sea of Thieves as part of the expansion "The Legend of Monkey Island".
+Set between Curse and Escape, Guybrush and Elaine honeymoon in the Sea of Thieves, but they are intercepted by LeChuck, who traps them in a dream based on Mêlée Island to prevent them from stopping his latest scheme.